AnnaGerber/little-bits-js/draw/instructions.md

   io.listen(server).on('connection', function (socket) {

-    // start broadcasting the X, Y values to the client joystick.on("axismove", function(err, timestamp) {
+    // send the X, Y values to the client joystick.on("axismove", function(err, timestamp) {
       console.log(this.fixed.x, this.fixed.y);
       socket.emit('drawing', this.fixed);